nbaronti/Homework_1/README.md

 1. **Afterpay**: Announced in August 2021, Square agreed to purchase Australian-based "buy now, pay later" firm Afterpay Ltd. for $29B

-    - **Future Implications for Square**: Square plans to integrate Afterpay into both its Seller POS and Cash App Ecosytems.
+    - **Future Implications for Square**: Square plans to integrate Afterpay into both its Seller POS and Cash App Ecosystems.
 "Buy now, pay later" is an attractive category for Square as consumer preferences are shifting away from traditional credit cards.
 Additionally, sellers view "buy now, pay later" as an opportunity to increase conversions, increase average order volumes, and acquire new customers.

     - **Technologies**:  While its yet to be seen how exactly Square will integrate Afterpay into its offerings, it's likely that this additional service will be integrated within its POS systems as well as CRM tools for sellers.
-This will require enhancements to Square's software-based products and services through various programming lanaguage and database technology upgrades.
+This will require enhancements to Square's software-based products and services through various programming language and database technology upgrades.

 2. **Tidal**: Announced in March 2021, Square agreed to purchase Jay-Z's Tidal music stream service for $297M

-    - **Future Implications for Square**: Square has yet to launch any new products as a result of its acquisition of Tidal, however many see this acquisition as an opportunity to integrate a platform for artisits into Square's seller ecosystem.
+    - **Future Implications for Square**: Square has yet to launch any new products as a result of its acquisition of Tidal, however many see this acquisition as an opportunity to integrate a platform for artists into Square's seller ecosystem.
 This could include an e-commerce platform for artists along with improved payments and financing for live shows.

     - **Technologies**: Similar to the acquisition of Afterpay, its likely that this acquisition will result in additional software-based products & services offered by Square.
 In addition, there could be additional hardware product offerings for artist sellers.